avidbiscuit/ait-wiki/content/blocks/flag.md

 ![flag](images/flag.png)

-Make your mark on any planet you make come across with this decoration flag block!
+Make your mark on any planet you make come across with this decoration flag block.

 ## Recipe
 ![flag](images/flag_recipe.png)